-BACKGROUND SCREENING POLICY OF USA VOLLEYBALL AND ITS REGIONAL
+BACKGROUND SCREENING POLICY OF USA VOLLEYBALL AND THE DELTA REGION VOLLEYBALL ASSOCIATION

 Upon receipt of the above described documents, the USAV/RVA will request that the USAV/RVA approved Background Screen Vendor perform the background screen.
 All information received as a result of a background check will be strictly confidential.
 Notice of clearance or disqualification for all applicants will be provided to:

-Individuals automatically disqualified are excluded from participation in any USAV/RVA sanctioned junior events and/or activities.
+Individuals disqualified are excluded from participation in any USAV/RVA sanctioned events and/or activities.

-EFFECTIVE SEPTEMBER 1, 2013, AUTOMATIC DISQUALIFIERS FOR PARTICIPATION IN SANCTIONED JUNIOR EVENTS
+EFFECTIVE SEPTEMBER 1, 2018 DISQUALIFIERS FOR PARTICIPATION IN SANCTIONED JUNIOR EVENTS AND/OR ACTIVITIES:

-Individuals found to have pending court cases for any of the disqualifying offenses will be disqualified.
+Individuals found to have pending court cases for any of the disqualifying offenses will be disqualified (subject to the right to a hearing).
 If the disposition of the pending case does not meet the criteria for disqualification as listed above, the individual would then be cleared and reinstated.